OSGConnect/connectbook/FsurfRemote/GetAnAccount.md

 [title]: - "Requesting an Fsurf Account"

-To use Fsurf from your computer you will first need to request an account.
-Open a ticket requesting an account [here](https://support.opensciencegrid.org/support/tickets/new).
+To use Fsurf from your computer you will first need to request an account by [opening a ticket requesting an account](https://support.opensciencegrid.org/support/tickets/new).
 In the subject field of the ticket, write "Fsurf account request" and in the body of the ticket please include your contact information:

 * Name
 * Username